TonaTheKing/TonaTheKing/README.md

 - 👋 Hi, I’m @TonaTheKing
 - 👀 I’m interested in ...
-Gaming Development, OpenGL
+Web design, web development
+- 🧠I have experience in HTML, CSS, and JS.
 - 🌱 I’m currently learning ...
-C++, OpenGL
+C++, JS
 - 💞️ I’m looking to collaborate on ...
 C++
 - 📫 How to reach me ...
-Am Working Currently on a site
+I am currently working on a site portfolio.
-- Google Hire me :)